Operation of a dual-phase xenon detector with wavelength sensitivity from ultraviolet to infrared: Experimental setup

 A dedicated gas handling system, connected to the TPC, allows xenon storage, the introduction of gaseous calibration sources, and gas purification.
 During TPC operation, the xenon is continuously purified by circulating it through a hot getter.
 This is achieved by evaporating xenon from the liquid phase, circulating it as a gas, and then recondensing it on the cold head, from where it drips back into the TPC.
 Detailed information on the system is provided in~(\cite{Jorg:2021hzu}).

 The xenon purity is assessed by measuring the ``electron lifetime'', a parameter that quantifies the loss of drifting electrons in the liquid due to attachment to electronegative impurities.
-During this measurement campaign, the electron lifetime varied from about 40 to 50\,$\upmu$s, notably shorter than in previous runs (a few hundred to a few thousand $\upmu$s).
-This reduction was likely caused by outgassing from the IR PMT materials and the PTFE structure of the TPC.
+During this measurement campaign, the electron lifetime varied from about 40 to 50\,$\upmu$s.
+This corresponds to an $\mathrm{O_2}$-equivalent mole fraction of approximately \SI{10}{ppb} using the electron attachment rate constant from~\cite{Bakale:1976_electron_attachment}.
+The electron lifetime is notably shorter than in previous runs (a few hundred to a few thousand $\upmu$s), which was likely caused by outgassing from the IR PMT materials and the PTFE structure of the TPC.